ninjadroid/simple-sinatra-app-deploy/README.md

 For further scalability and cost considerations, AWS Lambda could be used but would require completely re-architecting both the deployment and application solutions.

 Using Ansible Galaxy for installing the RVM has been used to simplify the Ruby installation process.
+Ruby version 2.3.1 has been used to meet the minimum version requirement for Sinatra of version 2.2.0.

 The stage role could be more fine-grained and split into separate roles for packages and nginx but as this is a once-use deployment solution without any reuse, there is little need.
 Likewise, the create role could be split further but is unnecessary with the current requirements.